rahmjan/cloud-computing-azure/README.md

 - **Catalog** - Stores catalog of products and allows its change.

-For more details or API of services you can find in *README.md* file of their respective source folder in `./project/src/back-end/[service]`.
+For more details or API of services you can find in *README.md* file of their respective source folders in `./project/src/back-end/[service]`.